-22 Lewis, N. and Mauritsen, T., 2021: Negligible unforced historical pattern effect on climate feedback strength found in HadlSST-based AMIP simulations.
-Journal of Climate, 1-52, https://doi.org/10.1175/JCLI-D-19-0941.1 In this study we have found no evidence for a substantial unforced pattern effect over the historical period, arising from internal variability, in the available sea surface temperature datasets, save for when the AMIPII and ERSSTv5 datasets are used.
+In this study we have found no evidence for a substantial unforced pattern effect over the historical period, arising from internal variability, in the available sea surface temperature datasets, save for when the AMIPII and ERSSTv5 datasets are used.
 Our results imply that the evidence suggesting existing constraints on EffCS from historical period energy budget considerations are biased low due to unusual internal variability in SST warming patterns is too weak to support such conclusion, and suggest that any such bias is likely to be small and of uncertain sign.'

-Their paper is mainly a reply to a 2018 paper by Andrews et al.23 which claims that the pattern effect leads to an underestimation of ECS based on the historical period of 40%.
-Lewis and Mauritsen showed in their paper that climate feedback estimates are far from robust to choice of historical SST dataset, and that when the widely used HadISST1 dataset is used in place of the AMIPII SST dataset, no unforced historical pattern effect is found with the models they used.
-They also investigated the unforced historical pattern effect using five other SST datasets, finding a significant estimated effect only in one case.
-Given these findings, when estimating ECS from historical period data in his 2022 paper, Lewis adopted a small unforced historical pattern effect, in addition to a forced pattern effect estimate that was slightly larger than that used by Andrews et a.
-(2018).
-Together these totalled some 70% of the overall pattern effect estimated in AR6.
+Their paper is mainly a reply to a 2018 paper by Andrews et al.22 which claims that the pattern effect leads to an underestimation of ECS based on the historical period of 40%.
+Lewis and Mauritsen showed in their paper that climate feedback estimates are far from robust.
+They rely on the choice of historical SST dataset used, and that when the widely used HadISST1 dataset is used in place of the AMIPII SST dataset, no unforced historical pattern effect is found with the models they used.
+We also investigated the unforced historical pattern effect using five other SST datasets, finding a significant estimated effect only in one case.

-Mauritsen was a lead author of the relevant chapter 7 in the AR6 report and his and Lewis's 2021 paper is mentioned in the chapter.
+Mauritsen was lead author of the relevant chapter 7 in the AR6 report and their paper is mentioned in the chapter.
 This is what they had to say about it (our bold):

-Using alternative SST datasets, Andrews et al. (2018) found little change in the value of α' [the change in climate feedback arising from the pattern effect] within two models (HadGEM3 and HadAM3), while Lewis and Mauritsen (2021) found a smaller value of α' within two other models (ECHAM6.3 and CAM5).
+Using alternative SST datasets, Andrews et al. (2018) found little change in the value of α' within two models (HadGEM3 and HadAM3), while Lewis and Mauritsen (2021) found a smaller value of α' [climate feedback] within two other models (ECHAM6.3 and CAM5).
 The sensitivity of results to the choice of dataset represents a major source of uncertainty in the quantification of the historical pattern effect using atmosphere-only ESMs that has yet to be systematically explored, but the preliminary findings of Lewis and Mauritsen (2021) and Fueglistaler and Silvers (2021) suggest that α' could be smaller than the values reported in Andrews et al. (2018).